 Keep an eye on performance

-Skipping performance testing is a temptation to which many businesses fall prey, but is inadvisable.
+Skipping performance testing is a temptation to which many businesses fall prey, but it is inadvisable.
 Even after systems and integration testing has been completed, problems can arise if you do not examine how the new update effects your overall business performance.
-For example, database administrators may feel satisfied that files are able to moved uncorrupted in the new environment, but if the upload time has increased, it could mean your end users are much more inefficient.
+For example, database administrators may feel satisfied that files are able to be moved uncorrupted in the new environment, but if the upload time has increased, it could mean your end users are much more inefficient.

 Keep your vendors honest

 Take control of your businesses’ goals and make the vendor work for you.
-Getting written documentation of every request, even something as simple as a follow up email to a status call with the vendor, gives you some recourse when critical issues your business to be addressed were ignored.
+Getting written documentation of every request, even something as simple as a follow up email to a status call with the vendor, gives you some recourse when critical issues your business asked to be addressed were ignored.
 Additionally, exercise care in communicating requests to vendors, who are normally paid to code, not interpret.
 Having a test coordinator with expertise in communicating these requests act as the go-between can simplify this process, saving you both time and money.

 Keep staff accountable

 The testing plan should be comprehensive.
-Testing only for anticipated problems could leave surprises hidden.
+Testing only for anticipated problems could leave hidden surprises.
 Full regression testing and end-to-end testing to make sure other areas not affected decreases your chances of missing deadlines due to problems in integrating the new technology.
 Having the appropriate staff accountable in all the areas being tested for signing off on successful testing is an efficient way to ensure the technology is not posing any unanticipated problems.
 These staff can in turn involve end users in evaluating the new technology, which helps to supplement performance testing and maintain efficiency in day-to-day use of the technology, and prevent disconnect between the testing team and the staff who will utilize the technology.